oracle/graal/docs/reference-manual/native-image/guides/build-and-run-native-executable-with-jfr.md

 4. Run the executable and start recording:
     ```shell
-    ./jfrdemo -XX:+FlightRecorder -XX:StartFlightRecording="filename=recording.jfr"
+    ./jfrdemo -XX:StartFlightRecording="filename=recording.jfr"
     ```
     It runs the application as a native executable.
-The `-XX:+FlightRecorder` flag enables the built-in Flight Recorder and starts recording to a specified binary file, `recording.jfr`.
+The `-XX:StartFlightRecording` option enables the built-in Flight Recorder and starts recording to a specified binary file, `recording.jfr`.

 5. Start [VisualVM](https://visualvm.github.io/) to view the contents of the recording file in a user-friendly way.
 GraalVM provides VisualVM in the core installation.
 To start the tool, run: